snehacherian23/Acceptance-pdf-automation/README.md

    clear instructions if it hasn't.
 4. Activate the virtual environment.
 5. Verify Python and all required packages are available.
-6. Check for LibreOffice and show a warning (not an error — Workflow 1 still works) if it's missing.
-7. Start the application server.
+6. Start the application server.
-8. Automatically open your default web browser to **http://127.0.0.1:5000** once the server is ready.
+7. Automatically open your default web browser to **http://127.0.0.1:5000** once the server is ready.

 A Command Prompt window will stay open the whole time the application is